The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: A non-relativistic insight from random matrices

 An immediate issue is the choice of $d\Sigma_\mu$, the foliation.
 Since we are simulating using a square grid around a hydrostatic limit \cite{soren}, consistency requires $d\Sigma_\mu = dV \left( 1,\vec{0} \right)$.
-One might need to check that the gauge-like symmetries with respect to a reparametrization of $\Sigma_\mu$ of \cite{bdnk,erg} will emerge. $\beta_\mu$ is given by the Landau condition $\beta_\mu T^{\mu \nu}\propto \beta^\nu$ \item[(ii)] Expand $\ensemble{f}$ in Eigenvalues and Eigenvectors, according to to \cite{soren} Note that $p_\mu p_\nu$ is a symmetric real 4X4 matrix so Eigenvalues and Eigenvectors might have something to do with a Wigner-Dyson distribution \cite{wignerdyson},perhaps something analytical can be done. \item[(iii)] Evolve each $\ensemble{f} \rightarrow \ensemble{f}'$ according to the Boltzmann equation, using the Eigenvalue analysis of \cite{soren}.
+One might need to check that the gauge-like symmetries with respect to a reparametrization of $\Sigma_\mu$ of \cite{bdnk,erg} will emerge. $\beta_\mu$ is given by the Landau condition $\beta_\mu T^{\mu \nu}\propto \beta^\nu$ \item[(ii)] Expand $\ensemble{f}$ in Eigenvalues and Eigenvectors, according to to \cite{soren} \item[(iii)] Evolve each $\ensemble{f} \rightarrow \ensemble{f}'$ according to the Boltzmann equation, using the Eigenvalue analysis of \cite{soren}.
 This time a Vlasov operator respecting causality can be constructed via \eqref{vlasovdef} \item[(iv)] Construct $\ave{T_{\mu \nu}}(x_i) = \ave{p_\mu p_\nu} (x_i)$ and $\beta_\mu(x_i)$ from $\ensemble{f'}$ and return to step (i) \end{description} If the picture argued for in this work is correct then, while perhaps the typical f in the ensemble at each step is far from the equilibrium value, fluctuations within the $\ensemble{f}$ will smear out non-hydrodynamic effects and the evolution of $\beta_\mu(x_i)$ will follow the hydrodynamic description on average.
 Causality means this model would be different from the random matrix ansatz discussed in the previous section (the matrices would be ``locally random'' within a causal diamond) so a comparison would be interesting.
+Also, the ``Gaussian width'' $\sigma_f(x,p)$ of \eqref{measure} can be numerically reconstructed step-by-step.
+The correctness of the picture suggested by this work would correspond to $\sigma_f(x,p)$ becoming more and more ``rapidly oscillating'' in $x,p$ in a way that makes outwardly different pairs of $f(x,p),f'(x,p)$ being equivalent for more intents and purposes.